phosae/network-notes/README.md

 25. Kernel will signal that there is data available to apps (epoll or any polling system).
 26. Application wakes up and reads the data.

+**struct sk_buff**: This structure represents a network packet and its status within the kernel.
+It is created when a packet is received or sent and contains the packet data, headers, and metadata.

 ### Egress - they're leaving
 1. Application sends a message (`sendmsg` or other).
 2. TCP send message allocates `skb_buff`.